 How much do you need to pay a chief operating officer to join your company?
-The salary of a COO in 2021 depends on a number of business factors from the size of your company and where it’s located to whether you run a private or public firm.
-It also depends on the overall compensation bonuses and benefits you’re willing to offer in addition to the salary.
+The salary of a COO in 2021 depends on a number of business factors, including (but not limited to):

 COO compensation should also factor in what phase your business is in and what you’re trying to accomplish.
 For instance, if you’re planning to roll out a new product, you may want a COO with significant production and marketing experience.
 If you’re just looking for someone to succeed the CEO, on the other hand, you can afford to take on someone with less experience.
-It’s important to consider what a successful COO looks like for your business and then factor that into the salary offer.
+It’s important to consider:

 Cowen Partners is a national executive search firm and has put together the Top 20 COO interview questions to help you select a qualified COO.
 If you need help finding qualified Chief Operating Officer candidates, please contact us.